peterigz/timelinefxlib/readme.md

 To load an effect library that you create with the editor, use

 	EffectLibrary library;
-	//Parameters are: filename, library object to load into, function pointer to the shape loader and any pointer to some custom data that you might want to pass through to the function.
+	//Parameters are: filename, library object to load into, function pointer to the
+	//shape loader and any pointer to some custom data that you might want to pass through
+	//to the function.
 	LoadEffectLibrary("MyEffects.zip", library, ShapeLoader, this);

 ### Setting up a ShapeLoader function to load the particle images